NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Bugs Fixed Since Last Release

 * The files produced with the SeSAMe pipeline had unfiltered methylation beta values that should be set as N/A for quality reasons.
 These files were replaced.
-* An bug in which certain files were shown to be associated with many more aliquot than usual has been fixed.
+* A bug in which certain files were shown to be associated with more aliquots than usual has been fixed.

 ### Known Issues and Workarounds

 * The slide image viewer does not display for any non-TCGA slides.
 At this time, these slides will need to be downloaded and viewed locally.
+Additionally, the slide image viewer does not display properly for 14 TCGA slides, which are identified [here](missing_tiling.txt).
 * Pathology reports do not have any associated case/biospecimen information in the portal.
 This information can be found in the reports themselves. <!--SV-2118-->
 * 397 alignments from the TCGA program were found to have contamination values over 0.04 ([alignment list](Contaminated_Alignments.dr32.tsv)).
 The ensemble MAFs produced by these alignments were removed from the Data Portal.
 * One methylation aliquot from the TCGA-COAD project, TCGA-D5-6930-01A-11D-1926-05, was not added to the portal and will be added in a future release.
-* The slide image viewer does not display properly for 14 slides, which are identified [here](missing_tiling.txt).
-The full slide image can be downloaded as an SVS file.
 * The Copy Number Estimate files in GENIE are labeled on the portal as TXT while the files are actually in TSV format.  <!--DAT-2728-->
 * Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
 Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->
 * The read alignment end coordinates in the x.isoform.quantification.txt files produced by the miRNA pipeline are exclusive (i.e. offset by 1) for all TCGA miRNA legacy (GRCh37/hg19) and current harmonized (GRCh38/hg38) miRNA data.
 This error has no impact on miRNA alignment or quantification - only the coordinates reported in the quantification file.